trustpilot/documentation-bruno-collection/README.md

 - `reviewId` - Unique identifer for a review
 - `commentId` - Unique identifer for a specfic comment
 - `sku` - Stock keeping unit (unique identifer for specific product)
+- `authorBusinessUserId` - Business User Id for the author of a review
+- `token` - Param storing token used in the revoke token endpoint

 ## Make API request